[Much of my site will be useless to you if you've got the images turned off!]

 Thayer's Notes:

-a O'Neill has missed at least one: Indicates a West Point graduate and gives his Class.George Alford Cunningham; his AOG obituary linked there supplies an interesting view of his life after converting.
+a O'Neill has missed at least one: Indicates a West Point graduate, Class of 1857: a link to his biographical entry in Cullum's Register.George Alford Cunningham; his AOG obituary linked there supplies an interesting view of his life after converting.

 [decorative delimiter]